A year ago, I watched a documentary on how meat products were farmed for local grocery stores and it shocked me.

 - The Big box is ideal for mid-size families or if you have large freezers at home.
 It contains around 16 to 26 pounds of meat.

 - Custom Box – the custom box contains 20% more meat compared to their curated options.
-You can choose between 100% grass-fed or grass-finished beef, free-range chicken, heritage pork, and wild-caught seafood which you can change each month.
+You can choose between 100% grass-finished beef, free-range chicken, heritage pork, and wild-caught seafood which you can change each month.

 - Beef and Pork – contains an assortment of 100% grass fed and grass finished beef as well as heritage pork cuts.